uozuAho/yatzyTopDown/dev_log/dev.log.md

 The controller (console app) is currently implementing a lot of the game logic that I'd expect to find in the game.

+git commit: `76e49d4`

+Now console app just sets up the game class with console io.
+Makes more sense!
+I briefly thought that the e2e test should use the game class instead, but that would reduce its end-to-end-iness.

 slice todo:
 - add unit tests for extracted logic